09 February 2019

-The latest update on fuel prices is announced and the prices of RON95 and diesel remain unchanged.
-However, the price of RON97/litre has increased by RM0.02 as compared to the previous week
+The latest update on fuel prices is announced and the prices of RON95, RON97, and diesel have decreased as compared to the previous week.
+Going forward, the government of Malaysia plans to revise the fuel prices once every week instead of the monthly updates.

 Petrol Price in Malaysia (Fuel RON95, RON97 & Diesel) for 09 February - 15 February 2019

 The fuel prices as per the latest update for the week of 09 February - 15 February 2019 is tabulated below.

-Given below is a table showing the variations seen in fuel prices over the past Five months.
+Given below is a table showing the variations seen in fuel prices over the past 6 months.

 |Week||Price of RON95/litre||Price of RON97/litre||Price of Diesel/litre|